jiming-chen/jiming-chen.github.io/content/courses/cs3420/lecture03.md

 You can assume that add and move instructions always set status flags (`S` suffix).

-Instructions are expressed in hexadecimal, so a 16-bit instructino would look like `0x2202`. (the `0x` just means the number is hexadecimal)
+Instructions are expressed in hexadecimal, so a 16-bit instruction would look like `0x2202`. (the `0x` just means the number is hexadecimal)

 Most instructions take 1 cycle, except branch, load, and register manipulation instructions, which take 2 cycles.
 Also, multiply instructions can take a weird number of cycles.
 This assumes we have a 2-stage pipeline, though, and branch instructions will take longer with larger pipelines.